 FT80992 which contains only two samples so far, one from Germany and one from Hungary.

 - The subclade Y4460 has many representatives in northern Europe, and very few in the Balkans.
 Some of the Y4460 people in Ukraine, Belarus, Russia… are positive for the initial branches of this subclade, and all Y4460 people in Bulgaria, Montenegro, and Greece(?) belong to a couple of lineages formed 2100 years ago.
 (The surnames of Y4460 men from western Balkans, who are akin to Bulgarians, can be seen at https://bosnjackidnk.com/baza-bez-markera/ )

 The diversity of Y4460 in Hungary and Romania is rather conspicuous, and when everything is considered (geographical position of the countries, historical context, the level of presence of this haplogroup in the Balkan countries), it is safe to say that western Dacia was the probable place from which Y4460 spread towards the north, west, and, to a much lesser extent, south.

-However, what is even more conspicuous is the following: none of the younger branches (formed less than 2000 years ago), which represent the majority in eastern and western Slavic countries, has been found in the Balkans!
+However, what is even more conspicuous is the following: the younger branches (formed less than 2000 years ago), which represent the majority in eastern and western Slavic countries, have not been found in the Balkans!
 This could mean that:

 In either case, this is the crucial piece of information: there was no subsequent migration of I-Y4460 people (in the 6th, 7th, or later centuries) to the Balkans which could have brought the younger branches.